Hyper-reduction-free reduced-order Newton solvers for projection-based model-order reduction of nonlinear dynamical systems: Projection-based model-order reduction

 \subsection{Full-order model}

 In this study, problems governed by a partial differential equation (PDE) with affine parametric dependence are considered.
-The spatially semidiscretized PDEs yield a system of $N$ ordinary differential equations of the form \eqref{eq:quadraticForm}, with $N$ representing the dimension of the FOM
+The spatially semi-discretized PDE yields a system of $N$ ordinary differential equations of the form \eqref{eq:quadraticForm}, with $N$ representing the dimension of the FOM \begingroup

-where $\mathbf{x}: [0,T_f] \times \mathcal{D} \rightarrow \mathbb{R}^N$ denotes the semi-discrete state vector and $\mathbf{u}: [0, T_f] \times \mathcal{D} \rightarrow \mathbb{R}^{N_u}$ denotes the semi-discrete input vector with $N_u$ denoting the number of inputs, $T_f$ denotes the final time and $\mathcal{D}\subset \mathbb{R}^{N_p}$ is the parameter domain with $n_p$ parameters.
+\endgroup where $\mathbf{x}: [0,T_f] \times \mathcal{D} \rightarrow \mathbb{R}^N$ denotes the semi-discrete state vector and $\mathbf{u}: [0, T_f] \times \mathcal{D} \rightarrow \mathbb{R}^{N_u}$ denotes the semi-discrete input vector with $N_u$ denoting the number of inputs, $T_f$ denotes the final time and $\mathcal{D}\subset \mathbb{R}^{N_p}$ is the parameter domain with $N_p$ parameters.
 The operators $\mathbf{C}(\boldsymbol{\mu}) \in \mathbb{R}^{N}$, $\mathbf{A}(\boldsymbol{\mu}) \in\mathbb{R}^{N \times N}$, and $\mathbf{F}(\boldsymbol{\mu}) \in \mathbb{R}^{N \times N^2}$ correspond to the constant, linear, and quadratic (in the state) terms, respectively.
 Furthermore, $\mathbf{B}(\boldsymbol{\mu}) \in \mathbb{R}^{N \times N_u}$ represents the operator associated with terms that are linear in the input, and $\mathbf{N}(\boldsymbol{\mu}) \in\mathbb{R}^{N \times N_u N}$ denotes the operator corresponding to terms that are bilinear in the input and state vectors.
 All operators are assumed to have affine parametric dependence on $\boldsymbol{\mu} \in \mathcal{D}$.
 Finally, $\mathbf{x}_0(\boldsymbol{\mu}) \in \mathbb{R}^{N}$ denotes the parameterized initial conditions.
-A general residual minimizing linear multistep scheme is used to solve \eqref{eq:quadraticForm}, in which the residual is defined as,
+A general residual minimizing linear multistep scheme is used to solve \eqref{eq:quadraticForm}, in which the residual is defined as, \begingroup

-where $\mathbf{r}^m\in \mathbb{R}^N$ is the residual associated with the time-integration scheme at time step $m$, and $\mathbf{x}^{m-j}\in \mathbb{R}^N$ for $j=0,\cdots,\tau$ represents the state vector at time step $m-j$ (i.e., $\mathbf{x}((m-j) \Delta t; \boldsymbol{\mu})$).
+\endgroup where $\mathbf{r}^m\in \mathbb{R}^N$ is the residual associated with the time-integration scheme at time step $m$, and $\mathbf{x}^{m-j}\in \mathbb{R}^N$ for $j=0,\cdots,\tau$ represents the state vector at time step $m-j$ (i.e., $\mathbf{x}((m-j) \Delta t; \boldsymbol{\mu})$).
 Here, $\Delta t\in\mathbb{R}_+$ denotes the time step size (chosen to be fixed for simplicity).
 The scalars $\alpha_j,\,\beta_j\in\mathbb{R}$ are the coefficients used to define the time-integration scheme, and $\tau\in\mathbb{N}$ is the total number of steps used in the linear multistep scheme.
 The residual minimizing scheme used to obtain $\mathbf{x}^m$ can be formally written as